lowRISC/sonata-system/doc/architecture/board.md

 ## Default DIP switch settings

-We recommend the following default state for the dipswitches:
+We recommend the following default state for the DIP switches:
 - On the front:
     - SW3 "Bitstream": 2
     - SW7 "SW App": 1